-Curly Mint is an annual herb that is typically grown for its edible qualities, although it does have ornamental merits as well.
-The fragrant oval green leaves are usually harvested from late spring to late summer.
+Peppermint is an annual herb that is typically grown for its edible qualities, although it does have ornamental merits as well.
+The fragrant pointy green leaves can be harvested at any time in the season.
 The leaves have a minty taste.